E-commerce Platforms: How They Compare + How to Choose One

 Before making your final e-commerce platform selection, be sure that the SEO tools will support you as your business grows so that you can attract more internet traffic.

 Remember: As the e-commerce industry grows and your online business evolves, finding the best platform for your e-commerce website is important.
-Remember your options' cost, functionality, and scalability as you choose a platform, and consider upgrading to premium versions further down the line.
+Remember the cost, functionality, and scalability of your options as you choose a platform and even upgrade to premium versions.

-Online courses can be a great way to learn more about e-commerce, from building online stores to nurturing customers through email marketing.
-Explore this and more in the Google Digital Marketing & E-commerce Professional Certificate, and prepare to start your store and learn how to market your e-commerce business.

-Insider Intelligence.
-“Worldwide ecommerce growth drops to single digits, while overall retail muddles through, “https://www.insiderintelligence.com/content/worldwide-ecommerce-growth-drops-single-digits-while-overall-retail-muddles-through.”
-Accessed November 11, 2022.

 Editorial Team